generic-ui/generic-ui/README.md

 ## <a href='http://generic-ui.com' >Generic UI Grid</a>

+Currently highest supported Angular version is 12.2.
+We are working on bringing Gui libraries to Angular 13.

 Generic UI is a free lightweight data management tool that displays statistic figures in a tabular format.
 It was developed with ease of implementation and usage in mind.
 The data can be viewed in grid form.
 Using built-in functions, the data contained in the grid can easily be tracked and managed.
 Generic UI includes many user-friendly features like sorting, paging, data binding and theming.
 Additionally, the grid supports a variety of helpful elements such as buttons, check boxes, inputs, chips and dropdown menus.